natqe/hooks-for-react/README.md

 ---
 This hook is a modified version of `React` `useEffect` hook that adds a nice support for async callback effect.

-You can achieve the same cleanup behavior as the native `useEffect` by accessing the effect argument and passing to it a callback. **Note:** You should call it above any async operation (AKA before the `await` keyword)
+You can achieve the same cleanup behavior as the native `useEffect` by accessing the effect argument and passing to it a callback. **Note:** You should call it above any async operation.

-**Note**: If you don't pass an dependency list, the effect will rerun after every completed render.
+**Note**: Use `useLayoutAsyncEffect` for the layout effect version.

-**Note:** Use `useLayoutAsyncEffect` for the layout effect version.
+Returns indicator for the previous effect execution.
+This can help you to achieve ordered effects execution.

 **Definition**
 ```ts